Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Sydney (North) - Millers Point has one of the highest national income levels according to AreaSearch aggregated ATO data for financial year 2022.
-The median income among taxpayers is $42,947 and the average income stands at $107,588.
-Comparing this with Greater Sydney's figures of $56,994 and $80,856 respectively.
-Based on a 10.6% increase in wages since financial year 2022, current estimates are approximately $47,499 for median income and $118,992 for average income as of March 2025.
-According to the 2021 Census, incomes in Sydney (North) - Millers Point rank highly nationally, between the 90th and 98th percentiles for household, family, and personal incomes.
-Income brackets show that 33.6% of residents earn more than $4,000 weekly, contrasting with the surrounding region where the dominant bracket is $1,500 - 2,999 at 30.9%.
-Higher earners make up a substantial presence, with 44.4% exceeding $3,000 weekly.
-High housing costs consume 21.3% of income, but strong earnings place disposable income at the 82nd percentile nationally.
-The area's SEIFA income ranking places it in the 10th decile.
+Sydney (North) - Millers Point's income level is among the top percentile nationally according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Its median income among taxpayers is $42,947 and average income stands at $107,588.
+These figures compare to Greater Sydney's median of $56,994 and average of $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $48,363 (median) and $121,155 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes all rank highly in Sydney (North) - Millers Point, between the 90th and 98th percentiles nationally.
+Income brackets indicate that 33.6% of residents (3,289 people) fall into the $4000+ bracket, contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 30.9%.
+Higher earners represent a substantial presence with 44.4% exceeding $3,000 weekly.
+High housing costs consume 21.3% of income, though strong earnings still place disposable income at the 82nd percentile and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income